xyhtac/postgres_table_recovery/README.md

 To enable repair functionality, set $write = 1;

-WARNING: during the database recovery precess contents of corrupted fields will be lost!
+WARNING: during the database recovery precess contents of corrupted fields will be permanently destroyed!!!

 ## Prerequisites